Binance Market Update (2022-08-05)

 Binance

-The global cryptocurrency market cap now stands at $1.08T, up by 1.75% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.09T, up by 1.65% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include FLOW, C98, and FIDA, up by 55%, 26%, and 17%, respectively.
+Market outperformers include AUCTION, NEAR, and TRB, up by 31%, 16%, and 16%, respectively.

 Top stories of the day: